-For trade receivables, the Group assesses the credit quality of the customers and debtors, taking into account their financial position, past experience and other factors.
+For trade receivables, the Group assesses the credit quality of the customers and debtors, taking into account their financial position, past experience, future economic environment and other factors.
 Individual credit terms are granted based on internal assessment results in accordance with guidance set by top management and are reviewed by sales department manager.

-Note receivables and other receivables are normally bank acceptance note, advance to employees and deposits, the directors are of the opinion that no significant credit risk exists.
+Note receivables are normally bank acceptance note, the directors are of the opinion that no significant credit risk exists.